vmware/build-tools-for-vmware-aria/mkdocs/getting-started/getting-started.md

 mvn clean package vrealize:push -P{profile}
 ```

 By default the goal uploads every dependency.
 To push only your project use `-DincludeDependencies=false`.
-You can also filter the files that trigger a refresh with `-Dfiles=Name1,Name2`, and for development environments add `-Dvrealize.ssl.ignore.certificate` / `-Dvrealize.ssl.ignore.hostname` while you sort out TLS.
-Keep in mind `vrealize:push` always sends the content under `./src`; it ignores any `content.yaml`.
+You can also filter refreshes with `-Dfiles=Name1,Name2`.
+For development environments add `-Dvrealize.ssl.ignore.certificate` / `-Dvrealize.ssl.ignore.hostname` while you sort out TLS. `vrealize:push` always sends content from `./src` and ignores `content.yaml`.

 ## Download content - Pull
 To capture live assets back into a workspace you rely on the product-specific pull goals.